Discover what happened during the Battle and learn about the Battle of Britain pilots killed in action.

 The Battle of Britain Memorial

-The Battle of Britain memorial can be found in Folkestone, Kent.
-Run by the Battle of Britain Memorial Trust, the memorial rests atop a cliff edge overlooking the channel and with a panoramic view of the skies once filled with Spitfires and Hurricanes.
+The Battle of Britain Memorial can be found in Folkestone, Kent.
+Run by the Battle of Britain Memorial Trust, the memorial rests atop a cliff edge overlooking the English channel and with a panoramic view of the skies once filled with Spitfires and Hurricanes.

 At the memorial is a wall that lists every airman to have flown at least one sortie during the Battle of Britain, as well as The Scramble Experience which uses audio-visual effects to give a taste of what the pilots of the Battle of Britain would have experienced.

 Runnymede Air Forces Memorial

 On a clear summer day, if you stand at the top of the tower at Runnymede Air Forces Memorial, on Coopers Hill in Surrey, you’ll have views stretching from the lush greenery and the river Thames, towards London and Heathrow airport.

 The war memorial itself commemorates men and women who served in the RAF across the Second World War, bearing the names of those who went to war and never returned.
 One such example is Squadron Leader Brian Lane who flew throughout the Battle of Britain while serving in 19 Squadron.
 Squadron Leader Lane died in 1942 over the Dutch coast and is commemorated on Panel 65 at Runnymede Memorial.

 RAF Chapel at Westminster Abbey

 At Westminster Abbey, you’ll find the RAF Chapel and stained-glass Battle of Britain Memorial Window.
 Unveiled in 1947, the memorial window is designed to pay tribute to those who flew in the Battle of Britain as well as the ground crew and other support staff who contributed to the victory.